cristake/laravel-api-starter/readme.md

 ## Branches

-I have created 2 branches:
+I have created 2 branches, with diffrent authentication types:
 - with <a href="https://github.com/cristake/laravel-api-starter/tree/jwt-auth">tymon/jwt-auth</a>
 - with <a href="https://github.com/cristake/laravel-api-starter/tree/laravel-passport">laravel-passport</a>